marlonecobos/ellipsenm/README.md

 ### Status of the project

-At the moment we have completed the first of three phases.
+At the moment we have completed the three phases of the project.
 We have made few modifications to the list of original products that have helped us to improve the package functionality.
-Next steps are to complete scheduled activities to obtain all products.
+The package is fully functional but improvements can be done and in the future, they will be included.
+Future improvements will include: options to allow reproducibility, production of HTML reports of other main analyses, and generic methods for summarizing and plotting resultant objects.
+Future plans also include submitting the package to CRAN.

 All commits made can be seen at the
 <a href="https://github.com/marlonecobos/ellipsenm/commits/master" target="_blank">complete